 Can Mulch Be a Weed Barrier?

-Life finds a way even when we don’t want it to sometimes.
+If there’s anything we’ve learned from Jurassic Park, it’s that life finds a way – even when we don’t want it to.
 Weeds are the bane of every landscaper’s existence because they’re just so darn persistent.
 Using harsh chemicals seems like an easy solution, but they can prove fruitless, expensive, and dangerous for the environment as well as those around you.

 To avoid these complications, you may consider mulch as a natural solution for controlling your weed problem.
-However, can mulch actually win the never-ending war against weeds?
+However, it’s worth asking if organic material can win the never-ending war against weeds?